PavanRangani/docs/docs/prd/tax/tax.md

 ## System requirement

-- For Trust whose Grantor is True and Grantor filing status is `Filed on Grantor's Tax Return`, it means that his tax return is not filed here, his tax return is filed on the grantor's tax return.

 ### Create Tax return

 - Allows to create Tax return by filling `Basic details`
 - Doesn't allow to create Duplicate tax return with same year and same form
 - System prefills data from available latest tax return.
 If last records not available then fields will be blank
 - If payment is applicable for selected form, then only ask for payment related fields : EFTPS, Who Issues Payments, EFTPS Pin, Enrolment Number
-- In 5227, Payment field is applicable in create new Tax Return.
+- In 5227, Payment field is applicable in create new Tax Return even payment is not applicable for this form (This is special case)

-- For Grantor Trust,
+### Disregarded Entity

+- For Grantor trust and Partnership sometimes it doesn't have own tax return.
+But it tax return is filed under Grantor or Owner.
+- For Grantor trust, there are two possibilities.
+Separate tax return for Trust is filed or Tax return is filed under Grantor's tax return.
+So at the time of creating tax return for any year, system allows user to choose any one option and based on that tax return is created.
-  - When the user selects `Filed on Grantor’s Tax Return`, there are no other fields shown.
+  - When user selects `Filed on Grantor’s Tax Return`, it will not ask any information.
-  - When the user selects `Filed under 1041 Trust Return`, it will show `Preparation` section.
-Payment section in not applicable for these.
+  - When the user selects `Filed under 1041 Trust Return`, it will only show fields related to  `Preparation` section.
+Payment fields are not shown as payment is not applicable for this.
+- For Partnership whose Tax ID type is SSN, separate Tax return can not be filed.
+Instead it is always filed under any of its owner.
+So it will not ask any information.

+### UX Requirement

 #### Payments